 Useful Information about Iran Visa

-Traveling to Iran requires a visa; unless you are a citizen of Lebanon, Syria, Turkey, Bolivia, Azerbaijan, Georgia, Armenia, Malaysia, Egypt or Venezuela.
-These countries are exempt from applying for Iran visa if they are going to stay for less than three months.
+Traveling to Iran requires a visa; unless you are a citizen of Lebanon, Syria, Turkey, Bolivia, Azerbaijan, Georgia, Armenia, Malaysia, Egypt, or Venezuela.
+These countries are exempt from applying for an Iran visa if they are going to stay for less than three months.
 However, citizens of a few countries cannot enter Iran due to some political issues.
 For more information, you can visit the website of the Ministry of Foreign Affairs of the Islamic Republic of Iran.

 The Islamic Republic of Iran issues 11 types of visas based on the purpose of the trip and staying duration.
-In order to understand which type of visa applies best to you, which documents are required and the other details please check or contact the website of the Ministry of Foreign Affairs of the Islamic Republic of Iran; or the Embassy of the Islamic Republic of Iran in your country.
+In order to understand which type of visa applies best to you, which documents are required, and the other details please check or contact the website of the Ministry of Foreign Affairs of the Islamic Republic of Iran; or the Embassy of the Islamic Republic of Iran in your country.
 Please note that the required documents and visa issuance process may change on short notice; therefore, contacting the Embassy is a must before starting the process.

 Please note that the nationals of the United States, United Kingdom, and Canada have to arrange a guide; that is recognized and approved by the Ministry of Foreign Affairs of Iran in order to obtain a visa.
-This guide will be in their constant attendance during their visit to Iran.
+This guide will be on their constant attendance during their visit to Iran.

 Visitors must make sure they have at least 6 months of passport validation beyond the date of their trip completion; and enough pages for the required visa and travel stamps.
 Also, please consider that obtaining a visa is a time-consuming process; and you must allow at least three months for it, before the date of your travel.
 For more information consult e-Visa page.